dcepler/blog/content/post/2012/06/more-updates-to-unofficial-updater-2.md

 ## ColdFusion 8.0.1 Build 196946

 So I encountered this at work.
 We upgraded several ColdFusion 8.0.0 servers to 8.0.1 that were on RedHat and then went to run UU2 on them to patch them which promptly failed.
-Apparently Adobe created another build number, 196946, that was in the ColdFusion 8 Update 1 for Linux that didnt follow the [official published](http://helpx.adobe.com/coldfusion/kb/determine-version-information-coldfusion-8.html) build number **195765**.
+Apparently Adobe created another build number, 196946, that was in the ColdFusion 8 Update 1 for Linux that didn't follow the [official published](http://helpx.adobe.com/coldfusion/kb/determine-version-information-coldfusion-8.html) build number **195765**.
 Since UU2 (and I) didn't know about it, UU2 properly failed.
 UU2 now can identify this build and properly patch it.
 The fun thing is that when you run `cfinfo` in this configuration it reports **8,0,1,196946** but **8,0,1,195765** in the ColdFusion Administrator when fully patched.
 Just an insight into Adobe's code since one would think the version number would be a constant.

 ## Wrap-up